-- Advising sponsors on the 1000MW Karapinar Solar Project in Turkey.
+- Sponsors on the 1,000 MW Karapinar Solar Project in Turkey

-- The Lenders in one of the nuclear projects under development in the UK.
+- The lenders in one of the nuclear projects under development in the UK

-- The western financial investors on the financing and gas transportation arrangements for Nord Stream II.
+- The western financial investors on the financing and gas transportation arrangements for Nord Stream II

-- A leading European FMCG group on its proposed acquisition of a manufacturing business in Nigeria.
+- A leading European FMCG group on its proposed acquisition of a manufacturing business in Nigeria

-- The minority shareholders in the long-term gas transportation arrangements of South Stream AG in relation to the South Stream pipeline.
+- The minority shareholders in the long-term gas transportation arrangements of South Stream AG in relation to the South Stream pipeline

-- JBIC and the commercial lenders on the development and financing of the US$3 billion 2,520MW and 136.5MIGD Facility D IWPP in Qatar.
+- JBIC and the commercial lenders on the development and financing of the $3 billion 2,520 MW and 136.5 MIGD Facility D IWPP in Qatar

-- Engie on the sale of its stakes in Paiton (Indonesian power assets) to Nebras Power and Mitsui for approximately $1.5 billion and in Meenakshi (Indian power assets) for an undisclosed sum.
+- Engie on the sale of its stakes in Paiton (Indonesian power assets) to Nebras Power and Mitsui for approximately $1.5 billion and in Meenakshi (Indian power assets) for an undisclosed sum

-- Lead arrangers supporting the bid by Marubeni and Alghanem for the Az-Zour North II IWPP in Kuwait, which involves co-financing provided by JBIC.
+- Lead arrangers supporting the bid by Marubeni and Alghanem for the Az-Zour North II IWPP in Kuwait, which involves co-financing provided by JBIC

-- The consortium, led by Sumitomo and Rainmaker, selected as preferred bidder by the South African Department of Energy for the development of the €140 million, 100 MW Dorper wind farm in South Africa.
+- The consortium, led by Sumitomo and Rainmaker, selected as preferred bidder by the South African Department of Energy for the development of the €140 million, 100 MW Dorper wind farm in South Africa

 - The Dow Chemical Company in the financing of the $20 billion Sadara Petrochemicals Plant being carried out with Saudi Aramco in Jubail.
-The project involved IDB, K-EXIM, K-sure, Hermes, Coface, US Ex-Im and ECGD among others and a SAR7.5 billion sukuk issuance and Wakala and Procurement Islamic facilities.
+The project involved IDB, K-EXIM, K-sure, Hermes, Coface, US Ex-Im and ECGD among others and a SAR7.5 billion sukuk issuance and Wakala and Procurement Islamic facilities

-- Santander, Barclays and HSBC on the refinancing of Wembley Stadium’s project debt through a corporate financing at the Football Association level.
+- Santander, Barclays and HSBC on the refinancing of Wembley Stadium’s project debt through a corporate financing at the Football Association level

 Awards & Accolades